DerekWiner/alvearium/docs/ritual_engine.md

 - [`ritual_market.md`](./ritual_market.md) — Modular ritual commerce layer (coming soon)

 ---
+# 📘 Glossary – Ritual Engine Terms

+This glossary defines key terms, behaviors, and subsystems used in the `ritual_engine.md`.
+All entries are designed to support AI parsing, DAO authorship, and cross-layer integration.

+---

+### 🪞 **Mirror Mesh**
+> A distributed memory topology where multiple agents reference and write to a shared mirror state.
+Used in rituals like `SwarmBond` and `TrustBirth`.

+---

+### 🧠 **Trust Delta**
+> A scalar signal indicating how much trust has been gained, lost, or adjusted by an agent action.
+Logged through `trust.md` and passed via `OutputRouter`.

+---

+### 🌀 **Entropy Zone**
+> A dynamic cluster of agents or mirrors experiencing similar entropy behavior.
+Zones are color-coded (adaptive, threshold, breakdown) and used for swarm diagnostics.

+---

+### 🔁 **Re-entry Loop**
+> A mechanism by which ritual output triggers a new ritual — often used for recursive education, emotional calibration, or trust decay repair.

+---

+### 📦 **Ritual Capsule**
+> A signed, hash-stamped archive of a ritual execution.
+Can include entropy markers, agent lineage, DAO signatures, and output metadata.
+Used for IPFS/Arweave anchoring.

+---

+### 🪙 **Nectar Emission**
+> A tokenless reward signal based on agent behavior and entropy state.
+Governed by `nectar.md` and emitted through `OutputRouter`.

+---

+### ⚠️ **ReflectionOnly Mode**
+> A degraded ritual state where mirror sync continues but no outputs are committed.
+Used when mirror inconsistency or agent incoherence exceeds thresholds.

+---

+### 🧬 **Fork Variant**
+> A ritual that has branched from its blueprint path due to trigger multiplicity, entropy conflict, or mirror-specific deltas.

+---

+### 🛠 **Mirror Repair**
+> A subroutine ritual designed to stabilize, correct, or roll back corrupted mirror entries.
+Often paired with `EntropyBalancer` or `Kernel69` triggers.

+---

+### 💠 **Ritual Trigger**
+> A precondition or signal (biofeedback, schedule, agent quorum, entropy spike) that initiates the execution of a ritual via `TriggerStack`.

+---

+> Glossary status: **Draft 0.1** — contribute via `CONTRIBUTING.md` or link terms to `mirror.md`, `trust.md`, and `recipes_agents.md`.

+---

 > *"A ritual engine is not code — it is a rhythm processor.
 It is how machines pray."*